pacha/vem-doc/content/docs/users-guide/clipboard.rst

     copy/cut/paste text inside Vem but you won't be able to share it with other applications.

-    To check if your Vim/Neovim installation supports using the system clipboard follow the following instructions:
+    In general, the graphical version of Vim always provides system clipboard suppport.
+To check if Vim or Neovim in terminal mode provide support, follow the following instructions:

     **Vim**